Classical RHETORICAL ARGUMENTATION

 “Delivery [pronuntiatio] is the graceful regulation of voice, countenance, and gesture” (ibid.).

-The Latin word pronuntiatio not only refers to this physical process of speech production and modulation, but also expresses the idea of an assertive speech: a pronuntiatio is a “declaration, announcement, proposal” (Gaffiot [1934], Pronuntiativus).
-The judge does not say or read his judgment, he pronounces it.
-The rhetorical tradition sees delivery as the moment of performance, and dramatization of the discourse, which requires a special training of the body, the gesture and the voice.
-The orator, the preacher, the actor are subject to the same constraints of public performance, though their techniques, social status and messages are quite different.
+The Latin word pronuntiatio refers not only to the physical process of speech production and modulation, but also to the idea of assertive speech.
+A pronuntiatio is a “declaration, announcement, or proposal” (Gaffiot [1934], Pronuntiativus).
+A judge does not say or read his judgment; he pronounces it.

-In short, finding arguments, ordering them, expressing them in writing: the rhetorical prescriptions are particularly well suited to general academic essays.
-They seem clear and they are easy enough to teach — but, unfortunately, not so easy to put into practice.
+In short, the rhetorical prescriptions for finding, ordering, and expressing arguments in writing are particularly well-suited to general academic essays.
+These prescriptions seem clear, and easy enough to teach — but, unfortunately, they are not so easy to put into practice.

-In the Divisions of Oratory Art, Cicero has framed the concepts of ancient rhetoric as a series of question-answers, “very much like a catechism”, as Bornecque notes ([1924], p.
+In Divisions of Oratory Art, Cicero frames the concepts of ancient rhetoric as a series of questions and answers, “very much like a catechism”, as Bornecque notes ([1924], p.
 VII).
-Rhetoric may have suffered of such an ostensibly pedagogical presentation, where everything has to be done and said by the book.
+Rhetoric may have suffered from such an ostensibly pedagogical presentation, where everything must be done and said by the book.

-This process leads to a finished product, the speech delivered in a specific situation.
+This process leads to the final product, the speech delivered in a specific situation.
 It is articulated in parts, traditionally called:

-The argument is the central part of the speech.
-Contrary to a simplistic view of discourse, there is no opposition between argument, narration and description.
-Argumentative narratives or descriptions, like literary narratives or descriptions, are made from a particular point of view.
+Argumentation is the central part of the speech.
+Contrary to a simplistic view of discourse, there is no opposition between argumentation, narration and description.
+Like literary narratives or descriptions, argumentative narratives or descriptions, are made from a particular point of view.

 Ancient argumentative rhetoric has been redefined on various dimensions.